iCliniq Logo

 Welcome to icliniq.com.

 I have gone through your reports (attachment removed to protect patient identity).
-Your ECG is fine, and from the description of pain and test you underwent, it is a cervical pain.
-In the cervical X-ray, there is a straightening of the spine which is the cause for your pain.
-You should undergo further test like MRI (magnetic resonance imaging) of the cervical spine for the confirmation of diagnosis and the extent of disease.
-Also, vitamin D test should be done.
+Your ECG is fine, and from the description of pain and the test you underwent, it is cervical pain.
+In the cervical X-ray, there is a straightening of the spine, which is the cause of your pain.
+You should undergo further tests like MRI (magnetic resonance imaging) of the cervical spine for the confirmation of diagnosis and the extent of disease.
+Also, a vitamin D test should be done.

-You need neck physiotherapy, including traction and cervical belt which is better starting after MRI.
-Also, you should use local Diclofenac gel for the pain relief.
+You need neck physiotherapy, including traction and a cervical belt, which is better started after an MRI.
+Also, you should use local Diclofenac gel for pain relief.
 Hot water fomentation can be done.
-Also, you need to take tablet Pregaba M 75 mg (Pregabalin with Mecobalamin) at bedtime, which is a nerve stabilizer and they help in symptoms control.
-Also, take tablet Flexon MR (Chlorzoxazone with Ibuprofen and Paracetamol) whenever needed up to two times a day for the pain relief.
+Also, you need to take tablet Pregaba M 75 mg (Pregabalin with Mecobalamin) at bedtime, which is a nerve stabilizer and helps in controlling symptoms.
+Also, take tablet Flexon MR (Chlorzoxazone with Ibuprofen and Paracetamol) whenever needed up to two times a day for pain relief.
 You should visit an Orthopedician to get relieved.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!